pablogonzalezginestet/megalearner/README.md

 02-opt-stack.R: saves the optimal coefficient used to combine the algorithms (“opt-coeffs.rds”) and the AUC at 5 years cross-validated of the stacking (“cv-aucs-stack.rds”)

+The folder figure contains the plots in the paper (Figure 1 and Figure 2).

 ## Installation